TorAlverMoen/CodeBreaker/README.md

 This was a test for a possible puzzle to be included in another game but has since evolved into its own little game.

+In version 1.x.x.x there are three colours in the combination and in version 2.x.x.x there are four.
+The difficulty is the same so this makes version 2 slightly more difficult.

 Here is how to play:

 The player tries to guess the pattern, in both order and colour, within the turns allowed by the difficulty level.